About Shannon Kerr

 I grew up in Owatonna, Minnesota, a city about 60 miles south of the Twin Cities.
 My parents are very loving, creating an amazing environment while I was growing up.
 They were ever willing to stop and talk with my friends and I about anything.
 Friends always knew our door was open.

-I’m the oldest of four children, with three amazing brothers: Danny, Timmy and Michael.
+I’m the oldest child, I have 3 younger brothers, with three amazing brothers: Danny, Timmy and Michael.
 Now as adults, they go by Dan, Tim and Mike.
 Nope, I don’t call them that—they are forever my little brothers.
 We are a family of practical jokers, always looking for humor and fun.
 Just thinking about joking with my brothers makes me smile.
 Having three brothers taught me to be strong.
 As a kid, I learned quickly how boys, like my brothers, don't talk about how they are feeling, instead they pin eachother with a nice tackle.

 Ever since I was young, I’ve been a very athletic person, growing up playing basketball and running track.
 I’ve always been fast on my feet, racing eagerly toward the finish line, facing any competition with great determination.
 I have never been one to stand by and watch someone get hurt by another person.
 I have always stood up for the underdog.